How Much Should You Pay For Quality Men’s Suits?

 1. High-Quality Natural Fabrics

 You want a suit that is made with high-quality natural fibers such as wool, linen and silk.
 Generally, you can find suits made of better-quality fabrics in the top lines of major suit manufacturers such as Jos.
-A. Bank Signature Gold Label, Hart Schaffner & Marx Gold Label, Hickey Freeman, Brooks Brothers and others.
+A. Bank Signature Gold Collection, Hart Schaffner & Marx Gold Label, Hickey Freeman, Brooks Brothers and others.
 Polyester is never used in better quality suits as it does not breathe well and holds in heat.

 2. Half-Canvassed Suit Construction